Sou001/webscrapping/README.md

 ### Context of this github 📉

-project aims to collect data from website specialized in home sales
+Project aims to collect data from website specialized in home sales.

+Steps of the project 🔎 :

+    1 - Collect data from macro pages where there are multiple ads published and save the link to each ad's page

+    2 - then collect data from each ad's page

+    3 - Structure the data and preprocess it

+    4 - Connect to DB and store processed data in it

 ### Organisation 📁